 Additionally, it is illegal to allow any person to ride or sit on the bow, gunwale or transom, or on the decking over the bow of the boat while underway.
 This law does not apply to those who must be in those locations to moor, anchor or cast off the boat.
 It also does not apply if the boat is equipped with adequate guards or railings to prevent passengers from falling overboard.

-Laws for Boat Speed Limits and Operation in Restricted Areas
+Boat Speed Limits and Boating in Restricted Areas

 It is illegal in the state of Virginia to operate a boat in a restricted area.
 Additionally, boat operators in the state of Virginia are required to reduce their speed in order to avoid endangering persons or property with the effect of their wake when they are approaching or passing: